Nobody wants to stand in a long line after an even longer international flight. That’s where Global Entry comes in.

 Where You Can Complete Enrollment on Arrival

-You won’t find Enrollment on Arrival everywhere, but it’s available at most major U.S. airports with international service.
-And you’ll also find it in the U.S.-bound departures area of several Canadian airports.
+You won’t find Enrollment on Arrival everywhere, but it’s available at most major U.S. airports with international flights.
+More recently, the federal government added Global Entry Enrollment on Arrival to several airports abroad – mostly those that offer immigrations and customs preclearance.

 - Anchorage, Alaska (ANC)